Souvik-0612/Bridge/System note.md

 ## When Opponents interfere with our 1NT opening
 This is the standard situation for Lebensohl,  almost all other situations "derive" from it.

 When the opener's 1NT is interfered with.
 1NT-(2!s)-? .
 The problem is that the responder has no space to show his possible range of hands, or whether he holds stoppers.
 Lebensohl creates extra space with the 2NT-3!c relay.
 Depending on the interference and the responder's suit, the relay can create 3 levels of bids, or 2.
-We are playing the *FASS* (Fast arrival shows stoppers) version, or *slow denies, fast shows* version, which is in contrast to the more popular *slow shows* version.
+We are playing the *FASS* (Fast arrival shows stoppers) version, or *slow denies, fast shows* version, which contrasts the more popular *slow shows* version.

 *Example with 3 levels*, weak, invit and GF